afobs10/ecommerce-payment-service/project-readme.md

 ## Cloud Deployment

-The service is designed to be deployed to a cloud platform (e.g., AWS, GCP, Azure):
+The service is designed to be deployed to a cloud platform (e.g., AWS, GCP, Azure)(AWS suggested by the professor):
 - Dockerfile for containerization
 - Stateless design for horizontal scaling
 - Configuration externalization